 Is there such a thing as non-toxic PVC?

 When a manufacturer tells you that their PVC yoga mats are free of phthalates, heavy metals, and chlorine, the question I am always dying to ask is what is used instead Of these toxins.
 Remember my post about the Sealy Soybean mattress?
-As I never received satisfying answers, I did not add the Sealy mattress to the database of baby products I recommend in my private non-toxic baby registry consultations.
+As I never received satisfying answers, I did not add the Sealy mattress to the database of baby products I recommend in my private healthy baby registry consultations.

 What about OEKO-Tex-certified PVC yoga mats?